 Backup all FileHold Databases and Log files completely, ensure these backups are available by inspecting the backup files.

 You will want to ensure before doing the upgrade of Microsoft SQL Express to SQL Standard that the following occurs:

 - Stop the FHURM Service, FH Workflow Service, and WWW Service

 - Perform the SQL Upgrade via the SQL installation process.
 This is not covered in this procedure.
 Reboot the server as required.

-- Once complete - ensure that your FH_Service account is still the DBOwner of all 5 FileHold Databases, and has valid log in permissions in the SQL Management Studio.
+- Once complete - ensure that your FH_Service account is still the DBOwner of all FileHold databases, and has valid log in permissions in Microsoft SQL Management Studio.

-OPTIONAL: if you need to change the DB Server instance name as part of the upgrade process, then you need to run the FHInstrumentation tool (using a Domain admin account logged into the FileHold server with access to the FH DB server)
+- If you need to change the DB Server instance name as part of the upgrade process, use the utility in the FHInstrumentation tool.

 - START FileHold Services.